mulesoft-assets/template-mkto2sfdc-lead-broadcast/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to synchronize Leads between two Salesforce orgs.
+As a Marketo admin I want to synchronize Leads between Marketo and Salesforce orgs.

-This Anypoint Template should serve as a foundation for setting an online sync of Leads from one SalesForce instance to another.
-Every time there is a new Lead or a change in an already existing one, the integration will poll for changes in SalesForce source instance and it will be responsible for updating the Lead on the target org.
+This Anypoint Template should serve as a foundation for setting an online sync of Leads from Marketo instance to another Salesforce instances.
+Every time there is a new Lead or a change in an already existing one, the integration will poll for changes in Marketo source instance and it will be responsible for updating the Lead on the target orgs.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

 As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in Input, Process and On Complete stages.

+The integration is triggered by a poll defined in the endpoints file.
+The application queries/receives newest Marketo updates/creations and adds them to one of the JMS topics depending on the country for the Lead record.

+The application has two different batch jobs consuming this JMS topics, one for migrating the changes to the first Salesforce Org (Leads located in 'US') and the other one for migrating the changes to the other Salesforce Org (Leads located in other countries as 'US').

 During the Input stage the Anypoint Template will go to the SalesForce Org A and query all the existing Leads that match the filter criteria.
-During the Process stage, each SalesForce Lead will be filtered depending on, if it has an existing matching Lead in the SalesForce Org B.
+During the Process stage, each SalesForce Lead will be filtered depending on, if it has an existing matching Lead in the SalesForce Org.
-The last step of the Process stage will group the Leads and create/update them in SalesForce Org B.
+The last step of the Process stage will group the Leads and create/update them in SalesForce Org.
 Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.

 # Considerations <a name="considerations"/>